ppy/osu-wiki/news/2025/2025-11-17-resurrection-cup-2025-results.md

 ![](/wiki/shared/news/2025-11-17-resurrection-cup-2025-results/krimek-and-eili.jpg)

-As members of the Resurrection Cup sound team, [Krimek](https://osu.ppy.sh/users/2345078) and [eili](https://osu.ppy.sh/users/37455438) were an integral part of the production team, as they not only helped and administrated everything that involved our [originals](#resurrection-cup-2025-originals), but they also made sure that the staggering amount of them fit the pooling, mapping and were just chill to listen to in general.
+As members of the Resurrection Cup sound team, ::Krimek::{ user-id=2345078 } and [eili](https://osu.ppy.sh/users/37455438) were an integral part of the production team, as they not only helped and administrated everything that involved our [originals](#resurrection-cup-2025-originals), but they also made sure that the staggering amount of them fit the pooling, mapping and were just chill to listen to in general.

 ---